NPR is preparing member stations to provide local news for the network’s new mobile app, slated for release by summer.

-During the demo, conference attendees heard a national NPR newscast item about the Winter Olympics segue into a segment from San Francisco’s KQED about a public-transportation labor dispute.
-The audio also included a plea for donations to KQED; gifts to stations will be enabled via an “donate” button within the app.
+Summit attendees heard an NPR newscast item about the Winter Olympics segue into a segment from San Francisco’s KQED about a labor dispute.
+The audio included a plea for donations to KQED.
+NPR developers plan to enable gifts via a “Donate” button.
 And users will be able to buy tickets for station events from their devices.

 Copyright 2014 American University